gerlichlab/looptrace/docs/running-the-pipeline.md

 For requirements and suggestions on settings, refer to the separate documentation for the [parameters configuration file](./parameters-configuration-file.md).

+## _Signal analysis_ configuration file
+This is optional, and if present it tells `looptrace` how to analyze signal from different imaging channels than the one(s) in which spots were detected, in regions defined by those detected spots.
+This is a JSON file and can be passed with as the argument to the `--signal-config` option when [running the pipeline](#general-workflow).
+For more about this file format and what's required, refer to the separate documentation for the [signal analysis configuration file](./signal-analysis-configuration-file.md).

 ## General workflow
 Once you have the [minimal requirements](#minimal-requirements), this will be the typical workflow for running the pipeline:
 1. __Login__ to the machine: something like `ssh username@ask-Vince-or-Chris-for-the-machine-domain`